payalmohapatra/ALU-Design-using-structural-verilog/README.md

 CE-361 :: Computer Architecture Project

 This code is built as part of a course assignment.
 It is developed and tested using Xcelium.
-Source appropriate files based on teh tool you are using for eg. source /vol/cadence2018/XCELIUM1809/tools/xcelium/files/xmsimrc
+Source appropriate files based on the tool you are using for eg. source /vol/cadence2018/XCELIUM1809/tools/xcelium/files/xmsimrc